martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   "maxlength": "Cannot have more than {{ requiredLength }} characters"
 ```

-In the translation files, you can see we are using string interpolation for the `requiredLength`, which is part of `ValidationError` details when we have a `minlength` or `maxlength` validation error.
+In the translation files, you can see we are using string interpolation for the `requiredLength`, which is part of `ValidationErrors` details when we have a `minlength` or `maxlength` validation error.

 And that's it, we are finally done with this huge tutorial!